blakethecoder1/BDLR-Drugs/README.md

 For issues, feature requests, or contributions:

 * Open a [GitHub Issue](../../issues)
-* Or contact BLDR directly
+* Or contact ME directly

 ---